ABA Therapy

 Depends on how the child is responding the treatment plan.
 Group ABA session can be provided to help child during the transition stage.

-2. Try to know the causes of the behavior (to get access to certain item, skip doing to certain place, trying to get attention.)
+2. Try to know the causes of the behavior (to get access to a certain item, skip going to a certain place, trying to get attention.)

-3. Encourage that child to use his words to communicate and ask for their needs.
+3. Encourage the child to use words to communicate and ask for their needs.

-4. Reinforce and rewords wanted behavior for example: if the child is stood up after having a meltdown in the mall and walked nicely you can mention how good he/she is walking, and you can but ice-cream for example in the end of your trip.
+4. Reinforce and reward wanted behavior for example: if the child stands up after having a meltdown in the mall and walks nicely you can mention how good he/she is walking, and you can buy ice cream for example at the end of your trip.